xzuastinn/workplace-virus-mitigation/README.md

-# Simulating the Spread of COVID-19 in a Large Population Environment like a Workplace
+# Simulating the Spread of COVID-19 in a Largely Populated Workforce

-`Model.py` is the script we use to create our simulation by adding agents to the grid.

-`Agent.py` is the script we use to create our agent class and give it properties and rules on how it can move.
+`FactoryModel.py` Class that implements a comprehensive simulation of a factory environment.
+Simulation looks at the intersection of worker health, productivity, and health policy measures a factory owner can implement.
+Key parameters that we look at are: mask mandates, social distancing mandate, testing levels, cleaning protocols, and plexiglass dividers to split the factory floor into sections.

+`config.py` Configuration manager for the factory simulation providing flexibility to tweek the model parameters listed above.
+Has static configurations for the server visualization and running a RL model of the environment.
+Allows dynamic updates to the simulation's configurations allowing the RL model to update health protocols for the factory.

+`grid.py` Manages the grid environment of the factory simulation.
+Organizes the workplace into configurable sections, determines agent placement, and manages section infection level and cleaning processes.
+Cleaning levels reduce section infection level at the cost of some productivity.

+`Quarantine.py` Handles the quarantine process of agents in the simulation model.
+Stops the spread of an infected sick agent by putting them into quarantine where they will stay until they reach the recovered state.
+During time in quarantine, agents will have 0 production output.

-`Run.py` runs the model with no visualization
+`Run.py` runs the model with no visualization.

-`Server.py` is what runs the web simulation
+`Server.py` Class to run the simulation in a visual display with graphs that track the spread of the virus in real time and the result it has on the factory's production output.

+`Testing.py` Manages health testing procedures by using the current testing configuration to test a certain proportion of agents within the environment.
+Each testing level has it's own impact to productivity and how many tests get conducted and when.
+Integrated with Quarantine manager to send positive tested agents into quarantine.

-'train.py' runs the DQN model; toggle for visualization and verbosity
+`train.py` runs the DQN model; toggle for visualization and verbosity

+`WorkerAgent.py` Class that handles all agent construction and activities during the simulation.
+Agents can be healthy, infected, or recovered.
+They have their own unique base productivity level that gets impacted based on health protocols implemented by the config.py class.
+Agents are assigned sections within the grid and are confined to a 2by2 workspace for each shift.
+Infection probability to spread is calculated within this class on an agent level depending on the Manhattan distance an infected agent is from a healthy agent.

+In each simulation step, the agent performs the following:

+Moves to a valid position within its section.
+Spreads infection to nearby agents based on proximity and environmental factors.
+Updates infection status based on time spent in each health state.
+Recalculates production output based on current conditions.

 ## Table of Contents